MedicodiBiscotti/biscottihud/README.md

 I took the RED and BLU buttons on the loadout screen from Ray (I think).

-The main menu was inspired by an older version of WhiskerBiscuit's **budhud**.
+The now defunct main menu design was inspired by an older version of WhiskerBiscuit's **budhud**.
 As was the concept of incognito to hide player names, but was of course implemented manually by me.

-The background to the HP SELF STYLE cross customizations were designed by Povohat (I think) from his classic PVHUD, and Sinders from e.v.e..
-HUD
+The background to the HP SELF STYLE cross customizations were designed by Povohat (I think) from his classic PVHUD, and Sinders from e.v.e HUD.

 The Close Captions were created by **Clovervidia** and edited by me.